wkduggan-umich/airbnb-price-analysis/README.md

 ### Baseline Model Evaluation

-The baseline model had an MAE of **287.18** when tested on unseen test data.
+The baseline model had an MAE of **287.18** when tested on unseen data.

 Currently, this is not an effective model.
 Just looking at its general location, construction year, and type are not effective enough to distinguish between a higher end and lower end Airbnb.
-In order to further distinguish between units, we need a way of quantifying other attributed of the Airbnb.
+In order to further distinguish between units, we need a way of quantifying other attributes of the Airbnb.

 ## Final Model